gravitational/gravity/docs/5.x/opscenter.md

 #### Setting up DNS

-After provisioning, DNS records should be created with hostname at either the provisioned ELB load balancer (for AWS) or the IP of the virtual machine (for Vagrant)
+After provisioning, DNS records should be created with hostname at either the provisioned ELB load balancer (for AWS) or the IP of the virtual machine (for Vagrant).

 !!! tip "Wildcard DNS name":
 	  The Ops Center DNS records should be wildcard, both `*.opscenter.example.com` and `opscenter.example.com` should point to the IP address